 His versatility has led him to explore a variety of instruments within the clarinet family, for example the Soprano, Bass and Contrabass.
 With each of these he transmits to the audience a fundamental part of his artistic language.
 Currently Santi Mabad is a member of the small group of clarinet players who are leading an evolution in the Contrabass Clarinet, exploring its sound and extensive technical possibilities and, in collaboration with many current composers, extending the repertoire of this instrument, somewhat unknown to the general public, but fundamental in so many aspects of contemporary music.

 He fulfils his musical personality through free improvisation and experimental music collaborating with artists such as M. Breuss, J. Carmona, M. Hewins, JL Galiana, R. Bellatalla, K. Korolczuk, M. Mattos, A. L. Guillén, A. Rojas-Marcos, J. Paxariño, A. Harth, P. Owczarek or Don Malfon, amongst others.
-Also with the FCME (Frigiliana Creative Music Ensemble) and the CIM.CS (Col.lectiu d'Improvisación Musical de Castelló).
+Also with the FCME (Frigiliana Creative Music Ensemble), the CIM.CS (Col.lectiu d'Improvisación Musical de Castelló) and the group FISH from Fábrica de Sonido de Málaga.

 His interest in the relationship between memorised musical interpretation and body movement has led him to write his doctoral thesis, presented in Malaga and awarded the highest mark.